-Homeownership schemes such as shared ownership, mortgage guarantee and shared equity schemes are promoted as a low-cost way to buy a home.
+Homeownership schemes such as shared ownership and shared equity schemes are promoted as a low-cost way to buy a home.

 Government schemes to help homeowners

 The government provides a range of schemes to provide a route on to the property ladder for people who can't afford the full costs of buying a home.

 Many schemes are mainly aimed at first-time buyers, but some also cover people who have previously owned a home.
 There are also schemes only for older or disabled people.